 One of the biggest homeschooling myths is that of socialization.

-Find out what the research says about socialization in homeschooling - and how to go about socializing your child.
+Find out what the research says about socialization in homeschooling - and get some ideas on how to go about socializing your child.

 How well are homeschooled children socialised?